 The ___________District is committed to providing a safe environment as schools reopen during the COVID-19 pandemic.
 According to public health experts, one of the best ways to stop the spread of coronavirus and to keep members of our school community safe is the use of face masks or face coverings.
 Therefore, in accordance with guidance from the Center for Disease Control (CDC), the Department of Elementary and Secondary Education (DESE) and the Massachusetts Department of Public Health (DPH), the following requirements are in place until further notice.

 A face covering that covers the nose and mouth must be worn by all individuals in school buildings, on school grounds and on school transportation, even when social distancing is observed.
-Exempted from this policy are students in Grade 1 and below.

 Individuals may be excused from the requirement for the following list of reasons, per CDC guidance: